Why you don’t need an enterprise DAM

 Search is a crucial part of any DAM solution.
 If you can’t find your assets easily, you may as well save your money and stick with Google Drive. 🤷

-Whether sharing your latest product shots with your marketing agency or receiving brand graphics from your designers — DAM makes sharing totally painless. 🧘
+Whether sharing your latest product shots with your marketing agency or receiving creative files from your designers — DAM makes sharing totally painless. 🧘

 In Dash, you can share by URL or via email.
 Send individual assets or create a collection that you can invite your teammates to.
 The best part is you can share up to 500 assets at a time, and you won’t have to worry about the dreaded ‘your file is over 25MB’ notification (thanks Gmail 🙄).

 When you receive files from external teams you can approve the ones you like and reject the ones that need more work.
-This cuts down any back and forth over email. 🙌
+Plus, you can create guest upload links for your content creators to send assets to—perfect for collecting user-generated content and creating efficient content workflows. 🙌

-Here’s a portal made by one of our customers, Filling Pieces:
+Here’s a portal made by one of our customers, Haws.
+They sell high-quality watering cans to resellers all over the world:

 Resellers can use the search bar and custom fields to quickly find model shots and product photos.
-Alberto, the brand’s Marketing Manager, says:
+What’s more, Portals make even easier for Haws’ resellers to sell their watering cans.
+Josh, the brand’s Purchasing Manager, says:

 We keep sharing streamlined and easy to use in Dash.
 That’s not always the case with enterprise DAMs, where advanced features can start to make the experience more complex.
 A G2 review of Widen’s enterprise DAM shows that sharing isn’t as easy as it could be: